Gokul-gvr/devops-design-assignment/README.md

-This is a **robust and well-detailed DevOps system design** for a production-ready application using AWS services.
-The architecture successfully leverages serverless, managed, and highly available components to meet modern scalability and reliability requirements.

-Here is an analysis of the provided design, broken down by task, focusing on strengths, potential areas for clarification, and recommended next steps.

----

-## 🧐 Task 1: UI Architecture Design Analysis
+##  Task 1: UI Architecture Design Analysis

 ### Strengths and Observations
 * **Highly Scalable & Available:** The combination of **Amazon S3** (Origin), **Amazon CloudFront** (Global CDN), and **Route 53** (DNS) is the industry standard for a highly scalable and fault-tolerant static website.